TicketsBot/docs/src/setup/panels.md

 Reaction panels use different channel categories to the one you configured on the main settings tab to allow for distinction when using multiple reaction panels.

 ## Reaction Emote
 This is the emoji that users will click in order to open a ticket.
-You can either paste the emoji directly into the box, for example, `📩`, or use the Discord name, for example, `enveloper_with_arrow` (colons are optional).
+You can either paste the emoji directly into the box, for example, `📩`, or use the Discord name, for example, `envelope_with_arrow` (colons are optional).

 Custom emojis are not supported at this time, however, they will be in the future.